dagelf/block_device_performance/README.md

 **Skip zero blocks for populating new blank drives, as well as sparse files.**

-A simple dd-clone to experiment with block devices' performance which includes threaded or parallel writes.
+A simple dd-clone to experiment with block devices' performance which includes threaded/parallel writes.

-Forked from https://github.com/erbth/block_device_performance with some functionality added:
+Forked from https://github.com/erbth/block_device_performance with skip zeroes functionality added.

 #### Compile